 Even though the hacenderos of Bais became prosperous, they were not numerous.
 In fact, all of Bais was between 5,000-9,000 people, depending on which census you trust.
 These days Bais is relatively easy to access by bus (45 minutes from Dumaguete), and you can stay in comfort in between swims with the whale sharks.
 But for Boston-native Georgina Potter, the adventure was real and potentially dangerous.
 It is worth noting that two of the real Thomasites posted to Bais died: a woman of hyperemesis gravidarum (excessive morning sickness), and a man by drowning during passage across the Tañon Strait from Cebu.
 One wonders how the latter managed to “fall off” his banca?
 Sounds sketchy.
 Fortunately, though, the worst trouble Georgina manages to find is love…

-When I first chose to write a Fil-Am romance, I had to make my hero a sugar baron to best fit the model of popular Regency historical romance.
-There are some superficial similarities between my fictional hacienda owner, Javier Altarejos, and a fictional English gentleman, like Jane Austen’s Fitzwilliam Darcy.
-Both came from wealth.
-Javier grew up in the 1880s and 1890s, when Negros ruled the Philippine (and European) sugar markets.
+When I first chose to write romance set in the Philippines, I made my hero a sugar baron to best fit the chronotope of popular Regency historical romance.
+Javier grew up in the 1880s and 1890s, when Negros ruled the Philippine and European sugar markets.
 His parents traveled to Europe in the off-season, and they brought back champagne and horses.
 He grew up in a beautiful local-style mansion, attended by maids, cooks, and nannies.
-Darcy’s income of ten thousand pounds a year was 300 times the average income of the day—some of which could have come from West Indies plantations.
-And no matter what production of Pride and Prejudice you see, Pemberley is singularly impressive.

 (Note: Hacendero is the older Spanish spelling, though you will often see haciendero in the Philippines and elsewhere.
 However, in my research, the version without the added “i” was more popular in contemporary sources.)